Warren Buffett Swears By These 3 Underrated Investing Principles

-Over the years, Warren Buffett has earned his reputation as the Oracle of Omaha with a string of solid investments that have made him the third-richest person in the world — temporary setbacks like the recent Dow plunge that sent Buffett’s net worth plummeting notwithstanding.
+Over the years, Warren Buffett has earned his reputation as the Oracle of Omaha with a string of solid investments that have made him one of the richest people in the world.
 Apple, Wells Fargo, Coca-Cola and Delta Air Lines are just a few of his many noteworthy investments.

 But can ordinary humans who aren’t exactly oracles follow in his footsteps?
-In the above video, Joel Anderson makes it clear that the answer is yes.
-Although it may appear that there is some ultra-classified secret to Buffett’s success, the Nebraska native is a simply a student of classic investing — which, as Anderson explains, can be boiled down to a few basic investing principles you can use with any amount of money.
+Although it may appear that there is some ultra-classified secret to Buffett’s success, the Nebraska native is a simply a student of classic investing — which can be boiled down to a few basic investing principles you can use with any amount of money.

 Look for a Good Value